danbev/learning-iot/notes/rp.md

 ```

 What I've found useful is to hook up a power source with 3.3V to an input pin
 and then enable interrupts for the pin.
-But I'm currently haveing issues with
+But I'm currently having issues with
-the interrupt handler not getting triggered.
-If I toggle the power to this pin
+the interrupt handler not getting triggered, or rather sometimes it triggers.
+If
-I can see the change in this register:
+I toggle the power to this pin I can see the change in this register:
 ```console
 (gdb) x/t 0x400140f8
 0x400140f8:	00010001000100010001000100010101